platformsh/template-builder/templates/nextcloud/files/README.md

 Nextcloud features an in-application app store and app updating functionality.
 Those features require a writeable disk at runtime, while Platform.sh offers only a read-only disk for security reasons.

 Instead, applications can be installed via Git.
+There are two alternatives:

+1. Locate an application  you wish to install on the [Nextcloud Apps](https://apps.nextcloud.com/) site.
+2. Get the download link for the desired version.
+3. Place that link on its own line in the `apps.txt` file in the project root.

+The app will be downloaded automatically as part of the build process.

+Alternatively, if you prefer to commit the app to the repository directly (such as if it is not publicly available):

 1. Locate an application  you wish to install on the [Nextcloud Apps](https://apps.nextcloud.com/) site.
 2. Download the latest version for the appropriate verison of Nextcloud.